Southern Southeast Regional Aquaculture Association

 The Southern Southeast Regional Aquaculture Association or SSRAA for short, is a non-profit company located out of Alaska.
 Their mission is "to enhance and rehabilitate salmon production in southern Southeast Alaska to the optimum social and economic benefit of salmon users".
-They have a total of four salmon hatcheries that grow salmon to age and then release then into the wild.
+They have a total of four salmon hatcheries that grow salmon to age and then release them into the wild.

 History

 In the early 1970s Alaska's commercial salmon industry was at a point of collapse because of a decline in abundance of salmon.
 The fishing industry worked in part with the state of Alaska to draft legislation that would allow the formation of Regional Aquaculture Associations.
 The associations would support their infrastructure by receiving payments from fisherman that caught and harvested fish in the association's fishing districts.
 The Southern Southeast Regional Aquaculture Association was one of five associations incorporated in 1976.
 The SSRAA first began operations in 1978.